cosmosgame/save-the-world/content/articles/index.md

     - Caveats
       - Not really a scientific theory
         - Need to be parsimonious with its statements
+      - Differences in interpretation
       - Better for groups than individuals
         - Not meant to explain everything
         - Individuals tend to be a mix
       - It assumes an order
         - Sometimes Green is really blue
         - But some people skip ahead
+      - Higher levels do not equal superior in every way
     - How to tell apart
       - Beige
         - Body